-According to BLS data from May 2009, human resource managers earned a median annual salary of $96,550.
-The middle 50% earned between $74,480 and $127,270.
-Salaries for the lowest 10% were around $58,490, while the highest 10% brought in upwards of $164,270.
+According to BLS data from May 2015, human resource managers earned an average annual salary of $117,080.
+Salaries for the lower quartile were around $79,230, while the upper quartile earned $141,860.
 Recent bachelor’s graduates will generally start out in HR specialist or generalist positions at a correspondingly lower salary, and move into manager-level roles once they have attained sufficient experience.
 The top salaries generally go to human resource managers with extensive experience, advanced education and industry certification.

 For the majority of human resource manager jobs, a minimum of a bachelor’s degree is required.
 Some employers may favor candidates with a graduate degree.
 Success in this field is enhanced with a broad knowledge base that includes social sciences, business, finance and law, as well as specialized training in human resources.
 In addition, many HR managers hold industry certification, such as the Professional in Human Resources (PHR®), Senior Professional in Human Resources (SPHR®) or Global Professional in Human Resources (GPHR®) credentials available from the HR Certification Institute.

-A successful human resource manager career can begin with enrolling in a bachelor’s degree program with a major in business administration, applied psychology with a concentration in organizational psychology or a related field, and a minor in human resources administration.
+A successful human resource manager career can begin with enrolling in a bachelor’s degree program with a major in human resources management, business administration, applied psychology with a concentration in organizational psychology or a related field.
 HR coursework typically includes management of human resources, training and development, compensation and benefits, and administrative and personnel law.

 - Implement employee training and development programs that keep pace with a changing business environment.